Liz Williams reflects on how she and her cohorts started an institution called the Southern Food & Beverage Museum in New Orleans.

-These two are working what appears to be a potato patch.
-The potato, first brought to Jamestown in 1621, would not be common in gardens for another century or more.
+These two are working what appears to be a potato patch, part of a sister historic site, Yorktown Victory Center, which includes a 1780's farm.
+The potato, first brought to Jamestown in 1621, started to appear regularly in American gardens in the early 1700's.

 The manor was the center of an 8000 acre island, Shelter Island, part of New York's Long Island.
 Its history is entwined with the early American/ Caribbean sugar trade, its agricultural production and wealth once dependent on slaves who arrived in 1653.

 Sylvester Manor today is a 243 acre non profit organic farm and educational center, its buildings restored or under restoration, and its future in food fairly assured.
 The National Trust's Preservation Magazine features the Manor, its web of food stories neatly untangled by writer Nat Schweber, in its Spring issue.
 Read more here.